Subscribe to our Newsletter

 Description

 DHK responded to this challenging assignment with a design that completely transformed the property inside and out.
 An additional floor was built to house administrative functions and parking; a vehicle maintenance facility was added to one side and a glass enclosed customer entrance and service pavilion was added at the most prominent corner of the site.
-What had been a drab concrete behemoth became an attractive symbol of municipal services with an elegant cladding of glass, aluminum and limestone.
+What had been a drab concrete behemoth became an attractive symbol of municipal services with an elegant cladding of glass, aluminum, and limestone.

 The final building configuration totaled 315,000 square feet, almost double the size of the original structure.
 Program space includes lobbies, administrative and executive offices, conference rooms, maintenance and storage rooms, locker areas and changing facilities, technical laboratories, a warehouse and vehicle storage and maintenance facilities.

-Special features
+Special Features

 A faceted glass atrium anchors the building to the most public corner of the site and provides a welcoming gesture.
 The project also included partial demolition and rehabilitation of an adjacent light industrial building, and surface parking for 500 cars on adjacent sites.